California Insurance Lawyers: Duty to Defend

 The duty to defend includes the responsibility to accept a reasonable settlement offer.
 An insurance company that refuses to accept a settlement and then goes on to lose at trial can leave a policyholder personally liable for significant damages.

-For effective representation in insurance bad faith claims involving the failure of an insurance company to defend a policyholder, please contact Pillsbury & Levinson, LLP in San Francisco today.
+For effective representation in insurance bad faith claims involving the failure of an insurance company to defend a policyholder, please contact Pillsbury Levinson & Coleman, LLP in San Francisco today.
 In many cases, we help our clients recover both actual damages and punitive damages, as well as attorney's fees, from the insurance company.